Aux-724/Aux-724.github.io/_pages/about.md

   - /about.html
 ---

 Welcome to my personal academic website.
 I am currently pursuing a Master of Philosophy in Data Science at **[The Chinese University of Hong Kong, Shenzhen, School of Data Science](https://sds.cuhk.edu.cn/)**, advised by [Prof. Tianshu Yu](https://mypage.cuhk.edu.cn/academics/yutianshu/).
-Before that, I received my B.Sc in Applied Psychology from **[The Chinese University of Hong Kong, Shenzhen, School of Humanities and Social Science](https://hss.cuhk.edu.cn/)**.
+Before that, I received my B.Sc. from **[The Chinese University of Hong Kong, Shenzhen](https://www.cuhk.edu.cn/)**.

 ## Research Interests